 Finally, let’s sum up what we did in this post.

-You learnt to use SSM parameter in your CloudFormation template.
+You learnt to use the SSM parameter in your CloudFormation template.

 Additionally, you saw the permission required to access an SSM parameter.
-Finally you also learnt which among the two discussed approach is better and why.
+Finally, you also learnt which of the two discussed approaches is better and why.

-If you find any issue while using ssm parameter in your CloudFormation template, please leave a comment below.
+If you find any issues while using the SSM parameter in your CloudFormation template, please leave a comment below.
 I would be happy to help.

 I hope you liked reading my post.
 Don’t forget to motivate me by-